Anonychn/Plantlet/README.md

 ## Usage
-step 1: Activate sagemath by running the command `conda activate sage' step 2: Compile and run by the command `sage file_name.sage'
+1. Activate sagemath by running the command `conda activate sage'
+2. Compile and run by the command `sage file_name.sage'